Skip to content

 The s-expressions inserted by the user must be given within brackets.

-As an example to derive a new asset as the average between red bands from a pair of input-reference products (1.red and 2.red):
+As an example to derive a new asset as the average between red bands from a pair of input single band assets (1.red and 2.red):

 average:(/ (+ 1.red 2.red) 2)